MailTape/MailTape-v1/_posts/2017-10-29-Cassie-Kinoshi.md

 ## Cassie Kinoshi ft.
 Heidi Heidelberg — The Dream Keeper
 _Sanjay_: **"**There's so much to love about Amira's music.
 Her arrangements and imaginative melodies are atmospheric, evoking open spaces.
 Although quite an impersonal space, her performance yesterday afternoon in Trafalgar Square, London, for Black History Month 2017 was a brief journey through her burgeoning discography.**"**

-## Mazz Swift – Invisible (Dedicated To Trayvon Martin And His Family)
+## Mazz Swift – Invisible (Dedicated to Trayvon Martin and his Family)
 _Sanjay_: **"**I've worn [Arooj](https://aroojaftab.bandcamp.com/)'s EP down quite a bit since its release in 2015.
 Singing in a cool, hushed and nuanced mezzo-soprano, it feels perfect for a Sunday morning jam.
 I'm looking forward to an overdue performance in London...one day!**"**

 ## Collocutor — Arrival